dysphie/nmrih-objectivefinish-crash-fix/README.md

+> ⚠️ No longer required as of NMRiH 1.12.3
 # [NMRiH] Objective Finish Crash Fix
 Sourcemod plugin for No More Room in Hell that fixes a common crash linked to objective changes.